Skip to main content

 Businesses can administer short-form surveys and collect customer satisfaction ratings on their website or within their app.
 Additionally, Help Scout hosts an apps and integrations directory that offers over 100 integrations for support, marketing, e-commerce, communication, CRM, and analytics.

-Pricing: Plans start at $20 per user/month.
-A 15-day free trial is available.
+Pricing: Plans start at $50 per month, billed annually.
+A free plan and a free trial are available.

 15. HubSpot Service Hub

 HubSpot Service Hub offers a shared inbox that provides agents with customer history, ticket information, and queue details.
-HubSpot Service Hub connects with HubSpot’s CRM to sync information between its suite of tools.
+HubSpot Service Hub connects with HubSpot’s CRM to sync information between its suite of tools, including its sales and marketing-focused software.
 Agents can also work from a mobile inbox to stay active while on the move.

 With HubSpot Service Hub, businesses can create customer portals and custom feedback surveys.
 The customer portal allows customers to view, open, and reply to their support tickets.
 Customers can also access the company knowledge base from the portal.